Osiris-Team/A/README.md

 ### Side effect-free functions and clone
-The compiler enforces the usage of double parenthesis when defining and using a function that has no side effects, meaning that it doesn't update its arguments.
+The compiler enforces the usage of double parenthesis when defining and using a function that has no side effects, meaning that it doesn't update its arguments or other variables/fields of the object (except static fields).
 For this to work you either only read the argument or clone it and update its clone only.

 So we can modify the previous example, which removes the whole purpose of the setTo10 function, however it should clarify everything:
 ```A